MissChengLX/EPC_estimation/README.md

     "main.py" is the main file.

-     The 'resnet50_places365.pth.tar' can be download form https://github.com/kywch/Vis_places365.
+     The 'resnet50_places365.pth.tar' can be download from https://github.com/kywch/Vis_places365.

  ## The operating environment